An interview with Alliance members Jess, Anastasia, and Bob Lawhead

 Jess also receives services from two agencies that support self-direction.
 These agencies provide brokerage services and help Jess and his family self-direct by running background checks, coordinating payroll, offering mandatory training, and providing oversight and monitoring for Jess’ services.
 Jess’ mom, Anastasia, shared that these agencies help Jess’ family make self direction work.

-Standup paddleboarding is just one of Jess’s many activities in his community.
+Standup paddleboarding is just one of the many things Jess enjoys.
 He is employed part-time at a local pizza shop where he folds pizza boxes, and he’s learning to manage his money from his paychecks.
 He loves bicycling and going to clubs with his cousins and friends.
 As the University of Colorado (CU) is near his house, he’s become involved in campus life including volunteering to help a sorority.
 Being part of campus life also gives him access to University facilities and resources he wouldn’t have access to otherwise.
 Recently he’s become involved in the Bernie Sanders presidential campaign at CU.

 None of these activities would have been possible if Jess relied on traditional services.
 He doesn’t have to be beholden to anything like a regular 9am to 3pm schedule set by a day program.